llafuente/language/readme.markdown

 * Braces are mandatory everywhere but you can avoid using parenthesis :)

-* Everything is a reference for speed.
-You can clone everything easily (I assure you)
+* Everything is a reference to improve performance.
+You can clone everything easily.

+* No uppercases.
+Everything is lowercased and case sensitive.
+False is not false.

+* Every type has a `null` value.